 EPA is also continuing to monitor compliance with the Clean Up Notice it issued to the owner of the property, Mr Graham White.
 Mr White has not met all conditions of the notice and any failure to comply with the requirements is managed in accordance with EPA’s Compliance and Enforcement Policy.

 “We continue to liaise with all relevant authorities including Grampians Wimmera Mallee Water Corporation (GWMWater), West Wimmera Shire Council, AgVic and CFA.
 Planning for emergency contingencies is well advanced,” said Dr Pigdon.

 “In late November, EPA will hold a second public meeting to give the community the latest on what we have found and what is being considered for future actions.

-“EPA’s first concern is always the protection of the community and the environment from any potential hazard.
-It’s important all legal processes are strictly followed for a successful outcome,” Dr Pigdon said.
+“But as always, the protection of the community and the environment from any potential hazard is our first concern,” Dr Pigdon said.